fommil/fpmortals/manuscript/complete.md

 ## Effects and Side Effects

-If we can't call side-effecting methods in our business logic, or in `Future` (or `Id`, or `Either`, or `Const`, etc), **when can** we write them?
+If we cannot call side-effecting methods in our business logic, or in `Future` (or `Id`, or `Either`, or `Const`, etc), **when can** we write them?
 The answer
 is: in a `Monad` that delays execution until it is interpreted at the application's entrypoint.
 We can now refer to I/O and mutation as an *effect* on